jhustata/book/_build/html/_sources/jjj.md

 ![](agedist.png)

-Here's the script that produced them:
+Here's the script that produced them but you have to do some debugging before it works.
+There's no free lunch today :)

 ```stata
 qui {
 	if c(N) { //clear data before running script
         0. adopted from wk1 of this class